meza/trance-stack/README.md

 Once you have chosen a branch, it will start building the application and deploying it to the ephemeral environment.

-When the process is finished, it will publish a summary to the run's Summay Dashboard with the link to the deployed application.
+When the process is finished, it will publish a summary to the run's Summary Dashboard with the link to the deployed application.
 It will look something like this:

 <p align="center">